Professional Internship in Community Sustainability

 Our internship coordinators can help you find an internship that’s right for you.

-AFNRE Major Internship
+AFNRE Major Internships

-Environmental Studies and Sustainability Major
+Environmental Studies and Sustainability Major Internships

-Sustainable Parks, Recreation and Tourism Major
+Sustainable Parks, Recreation and Tourism Major Internships

 - CSUS 493 syllabus for on-site internships (.doc)